 Talent splitting the fractions in two parts Videographer: This is important!

-Use three vials of the selected anti-pan-R-methylated antibodies conjugated to protein A agarose beads per 10 milligrams of the initial protein extract [1].
+Prepare three vials of the selected anti-pan-R-methylated antibodies conjugated to protein A agarose beads per 10 milligrams of the initial protein extract [1].

-Talent adding antibodies to the protein extract Videographer: This is important!
+Talent preparing antibodies to the protein extract Videographer: This is important!

 Prepare the correct amount of antibody conjugated to agarose beads by centrifuging each vial at 2,000 times g for 30 seconds and removing the buffer from the beads [1].
 Wash the beads three times with 1 milliliter of 1x PBS by centrifuging them at 2,000 times g for 30 seconds [2].